Women’s running shorts come in all shapes and sizes to suit any body type or situation. Photo: iRunFar/Eszter Horanyi

 Cons:

 Still, we keep reaching for these shorts because they’re comfortable and have an excellent style.
-After over a year of wear with hundreds of miles run, they still hold up great.
+They are holding up great after over a year of wear with hundreds of miles run.
 The liner is soft and smooth and has never chafed.
 We love the four-inch inseam for the trails, and these shorts are also available in a 2.5-inch inseam.
 Finally, we appreciate the range of sizes available, fitting waists measuring 21.5 to 43 inches.

 Inseam: 4 inches | Liner: Brief